StachysAE/NeuroFlow-Projects/2 MindWave or Muse Signal Reader/README.md

-# Simulated EEG Signal Visualizer
+# MindWave or Muse Signal Reader

 A beginner-friendly tool to generate and visualize synthetic EEG signals for educational and prototyping purposes.
 It helps build an intuitive understanding of brainwave behavior before working with real neural data.